• Home

 2. Regional Commuter Delays Hwy 164 is a vital corridor for Waukesha workers.
 Weekend event traffic causes long backups, with few alternate routes—raising potential road widening costs into the millions.

-3. Parking Overflow and Road Damage With 1,500+expected vehicles and team buses, overflow parking spreads onto township roads, forcing expensive upgrades such as roundabouts and shoulder expansion.
+3. Parking Overflow and Road Damage With 1,500+ expected vehicles and overflow parking spreads onto township roads, that could imped farmers on those narrow roads forcing expensive upgrades such as roundabouts and shoulder expansion.

 1. Taxpayer Cost Burdens Infrastructure, policing, and stormwater improvements would fall on township taxpayers, while local revenue benefits remain minimal or uncertain